tolikcode/tolikcode.github.io/content/post/rxjsMap.md

 	<img src="/images/mergeMap.png" alt="MergeMap">
 </div>

-- `mergeMap` emits items into the resulting Observable just as they are emited from inner Observables.
+- `mergeMap` emits items into the resulting Observable just as they are emitted from inner Observables.
 It doesn't wait for anything.
 - `mergeMap` doesn't preserve the order from outer Observable.
 Collections of rhombuses interleave.
 - `mergeMap` doesn't cancel any inner Observables.
 All rhombuses from inner Observables get to final collection.